Old Swedes Church

-In the first half of the 20th century, no major changes were made to Old Swedes, just necessary repairs.
+No significant changes were made to Old Swedes in the first half of the 20th century, just necessary repairs.
 A ceremony in 1938 marked the 300th anniversary of the parish and the 239th anniversary of the church building.
 However, a strong interest in formally preserving the historic building became prevalent in the years following World War II.

-In 1947, the Holy Trinity (Old Swedes) Church Foundation was established with a mission to "provide for the care, maintenance, and preservation of Old Swedes...as a historic monument."
-The foundation's earliest projects included repainting some of the woodwork, and later the entire church interior.
+In 1947, the Holy Trinity (Old Swedes) Church Foundation was established to "provide for the care, maintenance, and preservation of Old Swedes...as a historic monument."
+The foundation's earliest projects included repainting some of the woodwork and, later, the entire church interior.
 As those intrepid citizens sprung to action to protect their local landmark, the U.S. Federal Government became poised to join their cause.

-After the Depression and War, there arose an effort to preserve the buildings identified in the survey.
+After the Depression and War, an effort arose to preserve the buildings identified in the survey.
 Since it would be too costly and impractical for the government to assume ownership of every relevant historic site, the National Historic Landmarks Program was established to register and honor these historic places.

-Prospective Landmarks were identified by additional studies, based around various themes.
-One of these, Dutch and Swedish Exploration and Settlement, quickly identified Old Swedes as a Landmark eligible site, and Secretary of the Interior Stewart Udall announced the church's new status in 1961, within the program's first year.
+Prospective Landmarks were identified by additional studies based on various themes.
+One of these, Dutch and Swedish Exploration and Settlement, quickly identified Old Swedes as an eligible Landmark site.
+Secretary of the Interior Stewart Udall announced the church's new status in 1961, within the program's first year.
 Old Swedes was one of the first 300 Landmarks designated nationwide.

-Because of the their strong association with Sweden, the designation of Old Swedes and the nearby Fort Christina site as National Historic Landmarks was seen as a moment to celebrate the relationship between the United States and that country.
-A special ceremony was held to mark the installation of the official plaques was held in March of 1963, attended by a high profile delegation.
+Because of their strong association with Sweden, the designation of Old Swedes and the nearby Fort Christina site as National Historic Landmarks was seen as a moment to celebrate the relationship between the United States and that country.
+Accordingly, a special ceremony was held to mark the installation of the official plaques in March of 1963, attended by a high-profile delegation.

-Vice President Lyndon B. Johnson presented the plaque to the Rector of Old Swedes and Delaware Governor Elbert Carvel, while Prince Bertil of Sweden and the Swedish Ambassador to the United States looked on.
-Johnson also gave an address, an a formal luncheon was held to honor occasion.
+Vice President Lyndon B. Johnson presented the plaque to the Rector of Old Swedes and Delaware Governor Elbert Carvel while Prince Bertil of Sweden and the Swedish Ambassador to the United States looked on.
+Johnson also gave an address, and a formal luncheon was held to honor the occasion.